--g option, otherwise tomb will act like if the tomb key was password encrypted.
+-goption, otherwise tomb will act as if the tomb key was password encrypted.

 OpenPGP Smart Cards

-Are supported, you need to set it up in your GPG keyring and it should works out of the box.
-It provides an extra level of security and allow a PIN code to be used for unlocking the GPG key and decrypt the tomb key.
-After 3 false attempts the smart card locks itself down.
+Are supported, you need to set it up in your GPG keyring and it should work out of the box.
+It provides an extra level of security and allows a PIN code to be used for unlocking the GPG key and decrypt the tomb key.
+After 3 false attempts, the smart card locks itself down.